walmartlabs/fruit-loops/README.md

 - `path`: Path of the page, including any query or hash information.
 The should be relative to the host's root.
 - `userAgent`: Use agent value used to seed the `window.navigator.userAgent` value.
 - `cacheResources`: Truthy to cache script and page resources within the javascript heap.
 When this is enabled, no attempt will be made to reload content from disk after it's initially loaded/parsed.
+- `ajax`: Object defining ajax request options
+  - `shortCircuit(options, callback)`: Optional method that may be used to provide alternative processing for the AJAX request.
+Should return truthy if the method can process the request and should preempt the normal AJAX request processing.
+This may be used with utilities like Hapi's `server.inject` to optimize local requests, for example. `callback` expects `callback(err, response, cache, report)` where `response` is an object with fields `{statusCode, data}`. `cache` and `report` are optional reporting parameters that match the Catbox return data.
-- `ajaxCache`: Optional [Catbox Policy](https://github.com/spumko/catbox#policy) instance used to cache AJAX responses used to generate the page.
+  - `cache`: Optional [Catbox Policy](https://github.com/spumko/catbox#policy) instance used to cache AJAX responses used to generate the page.
 All responses will be cached per the HTTP cache headers returned.
+  - `timeout`: Default timeout for AJAX requests.
+When client calls specify a timeout and this value is specified, the lower of the two values will be used as the effective timeout for the call.
+Defaults to no timeout.
 - `evil`: Truthy to enable dynamic code execution via `eval`, `Function`, and `setTimeout`.
 See [dynamic scripts](#dynamic-scripts) for more information.

 The returned page instance consists of: